Environmental Policy & Mgmt (EPM)

 EPM 4238 Water and Food Sustainability (4 Credits)

 For such basic human needs, water and food present their own highly-technical challenges inside legal, political and environmental spheres.
 This course delves into environmental, economic, and social implications in water usage and water resources regulation.
 This course also takes a broad look at food and farming systems at community, society, and ecosystem levels.

-EPM 4280 RCRA Permitting and Compliance (4 Credits)
+EPM 4280 Resource Conservation and Recovery Act (RCRA) (4 Credits)

 This advanced course introduces the new ISO 14001 standard for environmental management systems.
 It includes a history and developmental context review of the ISO 14001 standard.
 This class reviews the specific elements and processes that form certifiable 14001 environmental management systems.
 Using an example, students develop a complete program that integrates the 14001 requirements with the existing strategic management methods of an organization.
 This program demonstrates how to use the 14001 framework as a proactive and systematic approach to environmental management.
 Class discussions include developing an environmental policy, specifying objectives and targets, implementing an environmental management program, monitoring and measuring program results, and reviewing the program to ensure continual improvement.